akka/alpakka-samples/alpakka-sample-kafka-to-elasticsearch/docs/src/main/paradox/step_001_complete.md

 - Parse message from Kafka to `Movie` and create Elasticsearch write message (6)
 - Use `createWithContext` to use an Elasticsearch flow with context-support (so it passes through the Kafka commit offset) (7)
 - React on write errors (8)
-- Let the `Committer.sink` aggregate commits to batches and commit to Kafka (9)
+- Let the `Committer.flow` aggregate commits to batches and commit to Kafka (9)
 - Combine consumer control and stream completion into `DrainingControl` (10)

 ### Data class and JSON mapping